Woman won’t get prepaid headstone for husband until she also dies - NewsBreak

 GRANDVIEW, Mo. ( WFAF ) — A Missouri woman says it has been almost three months since her husband was laid to rest and still there’s no headstone.

 Colleen and Bennie Asberry prepaid for burial services at 12 Gates Memorial Gardens in Kansas City, Missouri.
-They wanted to be side-by-side, sharing a headstone.KC baseball coaches help save teen going into cardiac arrest
+They wanted to be side-by-side, sharing a headstone.2 Oklahoma City police officers on administrative leave after highway gun battle with suspect who allegedly killed deputy

 But Colleen Asberry was told because of how the contracts were written, the cemetery cannot place the headstone there until she, too, dies.